How to Make Glazed Ham With Pineapple and Cherry Garnish

 Note: While ham is baking, you can make your glaze and have it ready to go.
 This glaze is delicious and super-simple to make.

 For the Glaze

-- When cooking time is up; Remove the foil, pour your glaze evenly over ham, and continue to cook uncovered for an additional 20 minutes.
+- When the ham is done cooking, remove the foil, pour the glaze evenly over the ham, and continue to cook, uncovered, for an additional 20 minutes.

-- Remove from oven and garnish with pineapple slices, (the brown sugar glaze will secure the pineapples in place) then set a cherry inside each pineapple hole.
-Don't forget to enjoy a little cherry juice as this will help you to have a very "cherry" day. :)
+- Remove ham from oven and garnish with pineapple slices—the glaze will help secure the pineapples in place.
+Set a cherry inside each pineapple hole.
+Don't forget to enjoy a little cherry juice, as this will help you to have a very "cherry" day. :)

 There you have it: a beautiful, mouth-watering, and delicious ham.